The Jeep Grand Cherokee has

 The

-new Ford Explorer has a lot of to offer in the safety department as well with a few of them being the auto high-beam headlamps, rear view camera, and blind spot information system that alerts the driver about vehicles that aren't visible in the side mirrors. Â
+new Ford Explorer has a lot of to offer in the safety department as well with a few of them being the Pre-Collision Assist with Automatic Emergency Braking, Blind Spot Information System (BLIS) with Cross-Traffic Alert, and Lane-Keeping System that alerts the driver about vehicles that aren't visible in the side mirrors.

-infotainment features.
+The new Ford Explorer has plenty of infotainment features.
 It's voice control responds appropriately to

 commands; WiFi hot spot is standard - owners get unlimited data, and